hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-convert.md

 ## Rasterize (vector shapefile to raster) {#shp2raster}

 Similar to `gdal.Polygonize`, [`gdal.RasterizeLayer`](https://gdal.org/python/osgeo.gdal-module.html#RasterizeLayer) represents a powerful option to easily convert a shapefile into a raster.
-More precisely, a shapefile is not really converted but burned onto a raster.
-That means, values stored in a field of a shapefile feature are used (burned) as pixel values in a new raster.
-A little attention is required to ensure that the correct values and data types are used.
-So let's write a `rasterize` function that we can use robustly over and over again, avoiding potential headaches.
-The `rasterize` function:
+More precisely, a shapefile is not really converted, but burned onto a raster.
+That means, values stored in a field of a shapefile feature are used (burned) for pixel values in a new raster.
+Pay attention to ensure that the correct values and data types are used.
+So let's write a `rasterize` function that we can use robustly over and over again.
+The `rasterize` function will do the following:
-1. Open the provided input shapefile name and its layer.
+1. Open the provided input shapefile name (`in_shp_file_name`) and its layer.
-1. Reads the spatial extent of the layer.
+1. Read the spatial extent of the layer.
-1. Derives the solution as a function of the spatial extent and a user-defined `pixel_size` (optional argument).
+1. Derive the solution as a function of the spatial extent and a user-defined `pixel_size` (optional argument).
-1. Creates a new *GeoTIFF* raster using the
+1. Create a new *GeoTIFF* raster using the
     * user-defined `output_raster_file_name`,
     * calculated x and y resolution, and
     * `eType` (default is `gdal.GDT_Float32` - recall all data type options listed on the [raster page](geo-raster.html#etypes).
-1. Applies the geo-transformation defined by the source layer extents and the `pixel_size`.
+1. Apply the geo-transformation defined by the source layer extents and the `pixel_size`.
-1. Creates one raster `band`, fills the `band` with the user-defined `no_data_value` (default is `-9999`), and sets the `no_data_value`.
+1. Create one raster `band`, fills the `band` with the user-defined `no_data_value` (default is `-9999`), and sets the `no_data_value`.
-1. Sets the spatial reference system of the raster to the same as the source shapefile.
+1. Set the spatial reference system of the raster to the same as the source shapefile.
-1. Applies `gdal.RasterizeLayer` with
+1. Apply `gdal.RasterizeLayer` with
     * `dataset=target_ds` (target raster dataset),
-    * `bands=[1]` (*list(integer)* - increase to defined more raster bands and assign other values, e.g., from other fields of the source shapefile),
+    * `bands=[1]` (*list(integer)* - increase to define more raster bands and assign other values, e.g., from other fields of the source shapefile),
     * `layer=source_lyr` (layer with features to burn to the raster),
     * `pfnTransformer=None` ([read more in the developer's docs](https://gdal.org/python/osgeo.gdal-module.html#RasterizeLayer)),
     * `pTransformArg=None` ([read more in the developer's docs](https://gdal.org/python/osgeo.gdal-module.html#RasterizeLayer)),
     * `burn_values=[0]` (a default value that is burned to the raster),
-    * `options=["ALL_TOUCHED=TRUE"]` defines that all pixels touched by a polygon get the polygon's field value - if not set: only pixels that are entirely in the polygon get a value assigned,
+    * `options=["ALL_TOUCHED=TRUE"]` defines that all pixels touched by a polygon get the polygon's field value assigned - if not set: only pixels that are entirely in the polygon get a value assigned,
     * `options=["ATTRIBUTE=" + str(kwargs.get("field_name"))]` defines the field name with values to burn.